Get clear guidance regarding whether you will need to release equity from your property during your IVA. If so, the amount you will have to release.

 The IVA is the only debt solution available in England and Wales that provides legal protection for your home.
 Once the agreement is in place, your creditors can’t force you to sell.
 In addition, they can’t attempt to secure their debt against your property.

-If you have no equity, it is likely that it will not form part of your IVA.
-But where you do, and there is a good chance that you might be able to release some of it, you will be expected to attempt to do so as part of the agreement.
+If you have no equity, it is likely that your property will not form part of your IVA.
+But where you do, you will be expected to attempt to release some of it as part of the agreement.

-Equity release where required, is normally by way of either re-mortgage or secured borrowing.
+Where equity release is required, is normally by way of either re-mortgage or secured borrowing.
 This happens in the 54th month of a standard 60 month agreement.

 Struggling to get your head round all of this?
 We can help.
 Call us (0800 011 4712) or complete the form at the bottom of this page.
 The advice is free and confidential.